Boots Book-Lovers' Library

 The green shield logo of Boots Booklovers Library with a cancellation mark (the black X).
 'Booklovers' is spelled as a single word without an apostrophe, as is the word 'Boots'.

 Boots Book-Lovers' Library was a circulating library run by Boots the Chemist, a chain of pharmacies in the United Kingdom.
 It began in 1898, at the instigation of Florence Boot (née Florence Annie Rowe), and closed in 1966, following the passage of the Public Libraries and Museums Act 1964, which required councils to provide free public libraries.
 Boot was married to Jesse Boot, the son of the founder of the company.

+Policies

 The lending libraries were established within branches of Boots across the country, employing dedicated library staff whose training included examinations on both librarianship and literature.
 Boots' libraries displayed books for browsing on open shelves at a time when many public libraries had closed access.
 A catalogue of the books available was first published in 1904.

 Subscriptions were available in Classes A and B, the latter being restricted to borrowing books at least one year old, as well as a premium 'On Demand' subscription.